-- As already mentioned in the above section that PSI is an imperial unit to measure pressure.
+- As mentioned in the above section PSI is an imperial unit to measure pressure.
 PSI denotes it.
 For instance, one pound square per inch can be denoted as 1 PSI.

-- Pounds Square per inch is used to measure the pressure in the area like industries as well as technical fields where it is required to measure gauge pressure.
+- Pounds Square per inch is used to measure the pressure in areas like industries and technical fields where it is required to measure gauge pressure.

-- PSI is used to measure the pressure of gasses known as pneumatic pressure as well as liquid pressure known as hydraulic pressure.
+- PSI is used to measure the pressure of gasses, known as pneumatic pressure, and liquid pressure, known as hydraulic pressure.

-- PSI is being used to measure the strength of tensile of materials where 1000 PSI (KPSI).
+- PSI is used to measure tensile materials’ strength where 1000 PSI (KPSI).

 How to Calculate Pounds Per Square Inch?

-The PSI can be calculated as follows.
-It can also be derived from Square inch units as defined below.
+The PSI calculates as.
+It derives from Square inch units as defined below.

 PSI pound per square inch can be expressed with the following formula:

 - lbf = Pound Force.

 - One pound per square inch is equal to pound-force divided by the square inches.